Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/symencrypt.md

 ### Different types of Symmetric keys algorithm?

 * Data Encryption Standard (DES):
-  * National Institute of Standard & Technology (NIST) published DES 1977.
+  * NIST published DES 1977.
     * Is a Block Chiper
     * DES is a symmetric encryption algorithm that uses a key size of 56 bits.
 In 1997, a challenge to break a message encrypted using DES was solved.
     * Consequently, it was demonstrated that it had become feasible to use a brute-force search to find the key & break a message encrypted using DES.
 In 1998, a DES key was broken in 56 hours.